-In 2019, it ranked 146 in global ranking while it moved to 131 in 2020, while its fellow neighbouring West African country Ghana which ranked 118 globally in 2019 moved to 114 spot, to occupy 17 spot in Africa.
+In 2019, it ranked 146 in global ranking while it moved to 131 in 2020, while its fellow neighbouring West African country Ghana which ranked 118 globally in 2019 moved to 114 spots, to occupy 17 spots in Africa.

 The body language of Ghanaian leadership shows more commitment to ease business activities.

 What does this mean?

 If Buhari or his Vice Prof Yemi Osinbajo say Nigeria has improved, it is absolutely true, “but again are we as competitive as our comparators in Africa?”

 For instance, Kenya is no. 4 on the spot of doing business in Africa, behind Mauritius, Rwanda, and Morocco, they occupy the first, second, and third positions respectively.

 In recent years, we’ve seen how foreign investors choose Ghana instead of Nigeria, which boasts of the largest economy in Africa.